SimonDing87/dnafasta/README.md

 ## Approach

 ### 1) Longest Common Substring
 My first goal was to figure out a way to see if a fragment overlapped another fragment by more than 50% of its length.
 After coming up with an inefficient brute force method myself, I did a quick google search and discovered several better ways to solve this (https://en.wikipedia.org/wiki/Longest_common_substring_problem).
-I chose to solution with dynamic programming because it was easier for me to understand and there was code readily available.
+I chose the solution with dynamic programming because it was easier for me to understand and there was code readily available.
 This is implemented as `longestCommonSubstring` in reconstructor.js

 This algorithm compares two strings and builds a 2D array to stores the length of the current matching substring.
 If a matches continue to occur for pairs of characters, the length from the previous indicies, (i-1, j-1), is used to count the increasing length.
 An example with "ABAB" and "BABA" is on the wiki page.